At CareforKids.com.au we receive many questions from families about the best way to employ a nanny.

 If the nanny has use of your car, make arrangements to include them under your policy.
 Check to ensure that compulsory third party insurance also covers third party property damage.
 If your nanny is under 25 years of age, you should check what additional provisions need to be made to cover them under your policy.

-You may also wish to request that your nanny have additional insurance.
+You may also wish to request that your nanny has additional insurance.
 Policies available for nannies can be obtained from Nannysure.

 Any additional out of pocket expenses should be agreed upon.
 It's a good idea to set aside an additional cash amount each week to cover outings, snacks, excursions, swimming classes etc.